docdocode/LangGraph-Based-Multi-Agent-System-for-Insurance-Firms/README.md

 - **Example Queries**:
   - "My car was damaged in an accident."
   - "I need a policy recommendation for a young driver."
-  - "How do I cancel my policy?"
-  - "What are the minimum car insurance requirements in Texas?"

 ### Step 2: Query Classification
 - **Node**: `classify_query`